Vaidik-Choudhary/BridgeLabz-Training/README.md

 - Learned the working of Constructors in java
 - (Parameterised, Non-parameterised, and Copy constructor)
-- Solved Constructor based prblems from level 1.
+- Solved Constructor based problems from level 1.
 - Organized programs into proper folders.
 - Committed and pushed all changes successfully.